JamesLyddon/saturn_bnb/README.md

 # SaturnBNB
-A comprenehensive AirBnB like website with a frontend, backend, incorporating authentication, viewing and booking places to stay.
+A comprenehensive Airbnb-like website with a frontend and backend, incorporating authentication, viewing, and booking places to stay.

 ## Features

 ### Register/Login
-- Users can register and login.
+- Users can register and log in.

 ### Authentication
-- Only authorised users can add a space.
+- Only authorised users can:
+    - Add a space.
-- Only authorised book a space.
+    - Book a space.
-- Only authorised users can view requests made/recieved.
+    - View requests made/received.

 ### Spaces
-- Users can view all spaces
+- Users can view:
+    - All spaces
-- Users can view a singular place with all its details, including name, description and price.
+    - A singular place with all its details, including name, description, and price.

 ### Requests
 - Can request to book a space on a particular day.
-- Only request to book a space that isnt already booked.
+- Only request to book a space that isn't already booked.
 - See all the requests they have made/received
 - Accept or reject requests they have received
-- See if their request have been accepted.
+- See if their request has been accepted.

 ### Email notifications
-- A user will receive an email notification if they have
+- A user will receive an email notification if they have:
-    - requested to book a space.
+    - Requested to book a space.
-    - received a request to book their space.
+    - Received a request to book their space.
-    - had their booking request accepted.
+    - Had their booking request accepted.

 ## Setup